-Do I have to take a TOEFL exam?
+Do I have to take an English proficiency exam?

 The University of Minnesota Twin Cities requires international students to demonstrate a command of the English language that is necessary for success in college level classes taught in English.
-To determine whether or not you could be exempted from this requirement, and to see what English language proficiency tests and scores the University of Minnesota Twin Cities accepts, visit English Proficiency Information for International Students.
+To determine whether or not you could be exempted from this requirement, and to see what English language proficiency tests and scores the University of Minnesota Twin Cities accepts, visit our English Proficiency Information page.